Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_interfaces.md

 `uan_can_setup`

 : Boolean variable controlling the configuration of user access to UAN nodes.
 When true, user access is configured over either the Customer Access Network (CAN) or Customer High Speed Network (CHN), depending on which is configured on the system.

-When `uan_can_setup` is false, user access over the CAN or CHN is not configured on the UAN nodes and no default route is configured.
+When `uan_can_setup` is false, user access over the CAN or CHN is not configured on the UAN nodes, and no default route is configured.
 The Admin must then specify the default route in `customer_uan_routes`.

 The default value of `uan_can_setup` is `no`.